acronis/go-appkit/grpcserver/examples/echo-service/README.md

 - Health check endpoint
 - gRPC reflection for debugging
 - Prometheus metrics collection
-- Structured logging
+- Structured access logging
+- Throttling
+  - Rate limiting per client
+  - Concurrent request limiting (in-flight limiting)
+  - Configurable burst and backlog limits
+  - Dry-run mode for testing

-Configuration is read from the `config.yml` file, which allows you to customize server settings such as address, timeouts, and logging options.
+Configuration is read from the `config.yml` file, which allows you to customize server settings including logging and throttling rules and limit.

 ## Starting the service